 FDTs – Algebraic Model

-This model is used by ARS fire protection engineers to solve for correlation based on experiments, and some algebraic models go straight into the zone model.
-In these applications, the engineer is evaluating one data point.
-This model usually contains closed-form algebraic expressions.
-In some cases, algebraic models, when used properly, can provide an estimate of fire variables such as hot gas layer (HGL) temperature, heat flux from flames or the HGL, smoke production rate, depth of the HGL, and the actuation time for detectors.
+This model is used by ARS fire protection engineers and consultants to solve for correlation based on experiments, and some algebraic models can be direct inputs for a zone model.
+In these applications, the user evaluates one data point with closed-form algebraic expressions.
+Algebraic models, when used properly, can provide an estimate of fire variables such as hot gas layer (HGL) temperature, heat flux from flames or the HGL, smoke production rate, depth of the HGL, and the actuation time for detectors.
 Algebraic models are helpful because they require a minimum of computational time.
 These models are useful primarily as screening tools.